Forex trading: part-time earnings or a complete business

 - Free practice on demo-account; no risk nor commitment.
 Proper demo practice develops a skill base in a couple of months.

-- Methodical approach minimizes risks and makes long-run profit.
-Beginners commonly trade with emotions and, due to that, loose.
+- Methodical approach minimizes risks and ensures long-term profit.
+Beginners often trade with emotions and lose due to that.

-- Profit made on ups and downs, also on a short time frame (less than 1h).
+- Profit made on ups and downs, also on short time frame, less than 1h.
 Proven strategies for various investor mentality and capital.

 - Several English forums and many sites with professional in-depth analysis.
 Also plenty of scam systems promising “glorious” returns.

 Let’s assume, that the invested capital is only 100€.
-In proper forex trading, the risk for every order is suggested to be 3%, at most.
+In proper Forex trading, the risk for every order is suggested to be 3%, at most.
 In this case, the account would withstand loss and new orders could be placed even after a series of losses.
 This low 3% risk of assumed 100€ would be no more than 3€.
-Order volume (lot size) is planned so, that the stop loss (loss limit, that closes the trade if it suddenly goes in wrong direction) is the aforementioned 3€, at most.
+Order volume (lot size) is planned so that the stop loss (loss limit, closing the trade if it suddenly goes in wrong direction) is the aforementioned 3€, at most.
 In other words, only 3€ can be lost with this trade.
 The unit of the chart is pip (percentage in point), smallest possible price change, i.e. one step.
-In the case of Chart3, stop loss, would be 16 steps, according to strategy’s specific rule.
+In case of Chart3, stop loss would be 16 steps, according to strategy’s specific rule.
 Order was open for approx. 3 hours and the profit was 105 steps (pips).
 With assumed 100€ capital, the profit would have been 19€.
 So the capital would have grown by 19% in 3 hours and the next order size would be calculated for 119€ capital; and so on.
 One could easily calculate the according (totally realistic) profit for a few thousand euros.
 Setups like this, with over 100 pips of profit, appear from time to time on different currency pairs.
-Smaller ones, still with the same strategy’s requirements, present themselves more often, several times a day.
-From the calculations it is easy to understand, that when trading properly, one can be wrong many times (loosing always 3%) and still be able to make profit.
+Smaller ones, still with the same strategy requirements, present themselves more often, several times a day.
+From the calculations it is easy to understand, that when trading properly, one can be wrong many times (losing always 3%) and still be able to profit in a long run.

 What is required from a trader?